 The best place in that whole area for Lazarus to beg for food was at the gate of that rich man.
 Maybe the rich man gave him the scraps and crumbs that were left over each day, but we can't be sure.
 Unsaved people can do kind things at times (Acts 28:2).

-Both died physically.
+Both Lazarus and the rich man died physically.
+What happened to Lazarus?
 For Lazarus the trouble and sorrow (Psa.
 90:10) of this life, especially that poverty stricken experience, were now past tense forever.
 But the time also came for the rich man to die, which ended his on-going daily party of self-indulgence.
 His death was a rude and painful awakening.

 The rich man's body was buried (and would rot in the ground) but nothing is mentioned about Lazarus being buried.
-But more important than a burial, Lazarus was carried by plural angels to Abraham's bosom.
+But much more important than a burial, Lazarus was carried by plural angels to Abraham's bosom.
 (The real person is not the flesh and blood part that we see with the natural eye.
 That part of Lazarus was left behind.
-However, his spirit and soul were taken to Abraham's side and safety by God's angels.)
+However, his spirit and soul were taken to Abraham's side and the comfort there by God's angels.)

 The rich man died and went to hell.
 Hell came after his physical death.
 This life is not hell, like some say.
 To be more precise, the actual Greek word is hades and it was there that he was in torment.
 He also saw Abraham off in the distance and the beggar Lazarus was next to him.
 It was the soul and/or spirit of Lazarus that was recognized by him.
-This shows, in the afterlife, we will resemble our physical appearance now (without the emphasis on the outer appearance).
+This shows, in the afterlife, we will resemble our physical appearance now.

 The rich man's words are probably typical for other damned souls.
 Again, the cries of the damned humbly ask for water from someone's finger.
-That once rich man, who left all of his wealth behind, was now asking for pity.
+That once rich man, who left all of his wealth and influence behind, was now asking for pity.
 (Jesus taught those that are proud will be humbled.)
 When he lived he probably rarely, if ever, had to ask any person, in that same way, for anything tangible.
 His humble request now for a meager drop or two of water was denied.
-When that rich man was alive he feasted daily, but now he longed for the most basic creature comforts.
+When that rich man was alive he feasted daily, but now he longed for the most basic creature comforts, and was denied.